liuluyanglly/liuluyanglly.github.io/index.md

 ## Appointment

-***Reviewer for several domestic and foreign academic journals and conferences, such as IEEE Transactions on Image Processing,
-Pattern Recognition, IEEE Transactions on Signal Processing, International Journal of Image and Graphics, Computerized Medical Imaging and Graphics, Computer Methods and Programs in Biomedicine, Journal of Visual Communication and Image Representation, Signal Processing, Journal of Computer-Aided Design and Computer Graphics, Journal of Electronics and Information Technology, Journal of Chinese Journal of Image and Graphics, etc.***
+***Reviewer for several domestic and foreign academic journals and conferences, such as <font color=Red>IEEE Transactions on Image Processing, Pattern Recognition, IEEE Transactions on Signal Processing,</font> International Journal of Image and Graphics, Computerized Medical Imaging and Graphics, Computer Methods and Programs in Biomedicine, Journal of Visual Communication and Image Representation, Signal Processing, Journal of Computer-Aided Design and Computer Graphics, Journal of Electronics and Information Technology, Journal of Chinese Journal of Image and Graphics, etc.***

 ## Publications